Skip to definition.

 7. Summon into action or bring into existence, often as if by magic

-"raise the spectre of unemployment"
+"raise the spectre of unemployment";

 - conjure, conjure up, invoke, evoke, stir, call down, arouse, bring up, put forward, call forth

-8. Move upwards
+8. Cause to move upwards

 - lift

-"Raise a barn"
+"Raise a barn";

 - erect, rear, set up, put up